Frazz by Jef Mallett for October 20, 2024

 5. Crop of imag0210s

-Aviatrexx Premium Member about 16 hours ago
+Aviatrexx Premium Member 2 months ago

 Caulfield has a point, but not the one he made.
 Even on Earth, there’s nothing magical about dividing the day into 24 hours, in fact, it’s fairly arbitrary and based on the ancient Babylonian culture.
 Life since then would have been far simpler if they had chosen a decimal system of ten-hour days, hundred-minute hours, and hundred-second minutes.
 None of the time systems even now completely align with the actual (and slowing) rotation of the Earth without the periodic insertion of leap-years and leap-seconds.
 But base-10 is a whole lot easier to compute in your head.